- Spacious interior

 Every van is equipped with a 3.5-liter V-6 that makes 280 horsepower and a 10-speed automatic that powers the front wheels only and returns 22 mpg combined on the EPA’s calculators.
 The ride is sublime.

 So is the space.
-Inside, the Odyssey seats up to eight, with room for adults in the third row, with more than 32 cubic feet of room with all three rows in place.
+Inside, the Odyssey seats up to eight, with room for adults in the third row, with more than 32 cubic feet of cargo space with all three rows in place.

 Tumble down the third row and that room expands to more space than many SUVs: 88.6 cubic feet.
 Nearly every surface is soft and touchable, but also durable.